All guides

-Keep your hosted API documentation in lockstep with main.
-Wire a GitHub Action that uploads your OpenAPI spec to Outworx Docs on every push, so your docs are always current without redeploys or manual updates.
+Keep hosted API docs in lockstep with main.
+Wire a GitHub Action that uploads your OpenAPI spec to Outworx Docs on every push — no redeploys, no manual updates.

 Docs drift.
 You ship a new endpoint, your OpenAPI spec updates in the repo, but the hosted docs still show last week's schema.
 Customers file "your docs are wrong" tickets.
 You swear you'll set up a cron.
 You don't.